Your Nonprofit’s Annual Fund: Everything You Need to Know

 - Major Giving.
 When planning your annual fund’s gift ranges, 60% or more of your goal should be provided by major gifts.
 Depending on the scale of your organization, what qualifies as a major gift will differ.
-About 10% of the total number of annual fund gifts you’ll acquire will fall into this key giving category.
+About 10% of the total number of gifts you’ll acquire will fall into this key giving category.

 - Mid-Range Giving.
 For your nonprofit’s middle-of-the-road supporters, you’ll need to solicit between 15-25% of your annual fund’s goal.
 These mid-range gifts should account for approximately 20% of the total number of gifts to your annual fund.
 Consider this your fall-back tier: for those who turn down a major gift, counter with a mid-range gift.

-- Lower-Level Contributions.
-Finally, the lowest level of giving to your annual fund will account for the largest proportion of gifts on your gift range chart.
+- Lower-Level Gifts Finally, the lowest level of giving to your annual fund will account for the largest proportion of gifts on your gift range chart.
 While only 15-25% of your annual fund’s goal will be supplied by low-level gifts, nearly 70% of all gifts made to your annual campaign will fall into this tier.

-During this planning phase, your team will convene to plan out your annual fundraising campaign and lay the necessary groundwork to carry it out over the next year.
+During this phase, your team will convene to plan out your annual fundraising campaign and lay the necessary groundwork to carry it out over the next year.
 This typically will begin several months before your annual fund campaign actually launches.

 Here’s how the first phase of your annual fundraising campaign should occur:

 Once your annual fundraising plan is finalized, your nonprofit will begin implementing it.
-The second phase of your annual fundraising campaign will be the longest and will account for the bulk of your solicitation, engagement, and fundraising efforts.
+The second phase of your annual fundraising campaign will be the longest and account for the bulk of your solicitation, engagement, and fundraising efforts.

-- Soliciting annual fund gifts.
+- Solicit annual fund gifts.
 Once you’ve strengthened relationships with new and returning givers, your nonprofit may begin making official solicitations.
 Your gift range chart will be your guide when extending annual fund asks.
 Our tip?
 Since annual fund campaigns have lengthy calendars, don’t be afraid to ask supporters for a second gift.

 During the last few months of your annual fundraising campaign, you’ll need to be aware of some necessary final steps.
 The following guidelines will help your team ensure that your goal is met and that the givers you’ve connected with will come back for your next campaign.

-- Running a year-end fundraising initiative.
+- Run a year-end fundraising initiative.
 The last months of the calendar year are some of the most successful for fundraising.
 Between Thanksgiving and New Year’s Eve a large portion of your supporters will make charitable gifts, so be sure to steer them toward your annual fundraising campaign for a last-minute fundraising boost.

-Annual Fundraising Best Practices
+7 Annual Fund Best Practices

 Now that we’ve reviewed the ins and outs of planning and implementing your annual fundraising campaign, it’s time to take a look at some of our top strategies for making your annual fund campaign a big success.

 More than any other fundraising campaign, your annual fundraising efforts are the perfect time to do all your team can to forge lasting relationships with supporters.
-Since annual fund campaigns put mission first, you know these individuals are especially inspired by your cause.
+Since annual fund campaigns put your mission first, you know these individuals are especially inspired by your cause.

 When an organization hits fundraising roadblocks, there’s often an impulse to double down on your fundraising strategy.
 While snags in your fundraising plan are bound to happen, one of the keys to annual fundraising success is to always remain open to updating your fundraising plan.